Kschermers/3081Porject/Lab_06_Full_Feedback.md

 #### Testing Mutant 4 for failure

-+ Fail: There is no test case for this mutant (since all tests pass).
-   - Reason - Today's date month off by one
++ Pass: At least one test failed for Mutant 4

 #### Testing Mutant 5 for failure